Entrance boundary for standard processes with no negative jumps and its application to exponential convergence to the Yaglom limit: Spectrum of the infinitesimal generator and compactness of the resolvent

 To investigate detailed properties of $A_{p}$, we require the explicit form of the quasi-stationary distribution $\nu$.
 In what follows, we assume condition (Q) in Section \ref{section:QSDprevious}.
 Under this condition, as seen in Theorem \ref{thm:existenceOfQSD}, a unique quasi-stationary distribution $\nu_{\lambda_{0}}$ exists.
-Henceforth, we denote by $A_{p} \ (p \in [1,\infty))$ the generator defined on $L^{p}(\nu_{\lambda_{0}})$.
+Henceforth, we denote by $A_{p} \ (p \in [1,\infty))$ the infinitesimal generator defined on $L^{p}(\nu_{\lambda_{0}})$.
 We show that the resolvent of $A_{p}$ is still given by $R^{(q)}$.
 We first check $R^{(q)} \ (q \not\in \cN)$ is a bounded operator on $L^{p}(\nu_{\lambda_{0}})$.
-The following is a variant of Proposition \ref{prop:boundednessOfResolvent2}.